 The term of office of the prize committee will be from the date of appointment until the date of the prize award.

 The prize committee will be responsible for soliciting nominations for the prize from the members of the scientific community, using SIAM office resources as needed.
 The prize selection committee will follow the SIAM rules for conflict of interest as posted on the SIAM website (http://www.siam.org/prizes/selection.php#conflict).

 The timeline for making the selection is driven by the need to inform the prize winner in sufficient time so that there is a reasonable expectation that the recipient can make arrangements to attend the prize session.

 The following guidelines will be used by the SIAG officers, prize committee and administrators:

 - The Prize Committee is formed about 18 months prior to award date.

 - The Prize Committee makes a recommendation to the Vice President at Large about 8 months prior to award date.
 This will be done with a written justification and a citation not to exceed 25 words that can be used in a certificate and read at the award ceremony.

 - Upon approval by the SIAM Vice President-at-Large, the SIAG/IS Chair or his/her designee notifies the award winner(s) within two weeks of approval, and no later than about 6 months prior to award date.

 Description of the Award

-The award will consist of a plaque and a certificate containing the award citation.
-If the paper has multiple co-authors, each will receive a plaque and a certificate.
+The award will consist of a certificate containing the award citation.
+If the paper has multiple co-authors, each will receive a certificate.
 There will be no cash award.